lanl/sapi/README.md

 Limitations
 -----------

-The `sapi` package provides an *extremely* incomplete subset of SAPI.
-Treat it more as a work in progress than a finished effort.
-That said, if you find your favorite SAPI function missing from `sapi`, go ahead and submit a pull request or open an issue on GitHub.
+The `sapi` package provides a useful but incomplete subset of SAPI.
+If you find your favorite SAPI function missing from `sapi`, go ahead and submit a pull request or open an issue on GitHub.

 License
 -------